RDycore/RDycore/docs/user/input.md

 and salinity are not modeled, so only the `flow` parameter is required.
 The presence of sediment boundary concentrations requires the `sediment` parameter, as the presence of salinity concentrations requires the `salinity` parameter.

+Like the `boundaries` section, the `boundary_conditions` section is optional.
+If no boundary conditions are specified, all boundaries are assumed to have a reflecting boundary condition.

 ## `flow_conditions`